TracyZhangyr/Minecraft-Geolocator/docs/status.md

 # Approach

 We created an agent called coordinatebot.py to take pictures in the designated areas.
 The agent took a total of 441 colored images with a resolution of 640x360 (16:9).
-We created some neural networks (MLP and CNN) for coordinate regression.
+We created 4 neural networks (3 MLP and 1 CNN) for coordinate regression.
 One of the MLP is our baseline model.
 We will give our approach to all models in the space below.

 ## Multi-Layer Perceptron